April 2026: Online Lunch Talks for Early Career Scholars: Expand Your Leadership Toolkit

 Further information and registration will follow soon.

-09 July 2025 - Zoom Session IV on Reticulate Evolution
+[ARCHIVE] 09 July 2025 - Zoom Session IV on Reticulate Evolution

 Reticulate Evolution - Generalisations and Theoretical Foundations

-This session will be hosted by Christoph Oberprieler (University of Regensburg) on the 09.07.2025, 5 - 7 pm (CET).
+This session will be hosted by Christoph Oberprieler (University of Regensburg) on the 09.07.2025, 5 - 7 pm (CEST).

 We are very pleased to announce Daniel S. Brooks (University of Wuppertal) and Andrej Spiridonov (Vilnius University) as speakers of this session.